 - salt and pepper to taste

-Shred spaghetti squash with fork.
+- Shred spaghetti squash with fork.
 It should be tender, and split right apart from the hard exterior of the squash.
 Toss in remaining 2 tbsp olive oil, coating spaghetti squash threads.
-Add in cheese, tomatoes, and basil.
+Add in cheese, and tomatoes.

 Leave a Reply